 Jaffna to Trincomalee

-By bus: The cheapest option is to go by direct bus.
-Ask for the times since these can change quite often.
+By bus: The cheapest option is to go by night bus with a change in Dambulla; the journey takes about 6.5 hours.
+There also seems to be the number 88 bus, which is a direct option, but ask for the times since these can change quite often.

 - Find Hotels via Booking.com